gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 ## Subtypes and type combinators

-In mathematics a set A is a *subset* of a set B if A is "contained" inside B, that is, all elements of A are also elements of B. But how to express the word "contained" with our new tools?
+In math a set A is a *subset* of a set B if A is "contained" inside B, that is, all elements of A are also elements of B. But how to express the word "contained" with our new tools?
 The trick is to define a function `isA: B -> Bool` (also called *characteristic function*) that tells us if an element `b` of B can be considered member of A, that is if `isA(b) === true` holds.
 Say you want to define the subset `Positive` of all the numbers `Num` that are greater than zero

 ```js